kartoza/docker-postgis/README.md

 * provides ssl support out of the box
 * connections are restricted to the docker subnet
-* template_postgis database template is created for you
 * a default database 'gis' is created for you so you can use this container 'out of the box' when it runs with e.g. QGIS
 * replication support included
+* Ability to create multiple database when you spin the database.
+* Enable multiple extensions in the database when setting it up

 We will work to add more security features to this container in the future with the aim of making a PostGIS image that is ready to be used in a production